ddkhoa/data-portfolio/python-tableau-france-house-sales/README.md

 ```
 ### Building the Dashboard

 I designed the dashboard with simplicity and clarity in mind, applying key visualization principles from *Communicating with Data*.
-My aim was to highlight trends and correlations without overwhelming users with information.
+I aimed to highlight trends and correlations without overwhelming users with information.
 Here are the dashboard components:

 - **Median Price vs. Number of Transactions Evolution:** This dual-axis chart illustrates the trend in median prices alongside transaction volume over time, allowing users quickly identify potential correlations.